morrownr/8821au-20210708/README.md

 * Planex GW-450S
 * TP Link T2U Nano
 * TP Link T2U Plus
-* Numerous products that are based on the supported chipsets
+* Numerous adapters that are based on the supported chipsets.

 Note: Please read "supported-device-IDs" for information about how to confirm the correct driver for your adapter.